Suboxone Dosage: How Much Suboxone Is Too Much?

 1. Yes, you may benefit from increasing your dose to 24 mg of Suboxone daily.
 Due to the ceiling effect of Suboxone, there is very minimal benefit to going any higher than 24mg daily.

 • I am going through a kratom withdrawal and after 5 days of dosing I am at 2mg at 10am and 2 mg at 10pm.
 About 11am everyday I am lightheaded almost like an opioid high.
 Should I maybe stop my 10pm dose and see if that helps?
-I f I wake up at night I tend to be kinda drunk.
+I f I wake up at night I tend to be kind of drunk.
 My provider tells me this will pass, It has not changed yet

 1. You should not be feeling “drunk” or “high” on the buprenorphine.
 If you are, that means you are at too high of a dose.
 If you are not feeling any other opioid withdrawal symptoms (i.e. chills/sweating, muscle aches, nausea, runny nose, watery eyes, restlessness), then I would recommend decreasing to 2mg once daily in the morning.